Skip to content

 The command directive

 jai executes jailed programs through bash.
 The command directive lets you wrap or modify command execution.
-The default is:
+The default in .defaults is:

-Where $0 is the command and $@ is its arguments.
-You can use this to set environment variables, activate virtual environments, or add flags.
+This sources any script files specified with --script, then runs the command ($0) with its arguments ($@).
+You can use command to set environment variables, activate virtual environments, or add flags.

 Example: Python virtualenv